-Two-thirds of the fines in the transportation and energy sector were based on either insufficient legal bases (8 cases) or insufficient data security measures (3 cases), which is in line with the overall statistics for all sectors.
+As in 2019, the majority of the fines in the transportation and energy sector in 2020 were based on either an insufficient legal basis (13 cases) or insufficient data security measures (19 cases), with the latter having increased significantly.

-- The Italian Data Protection Authority imposed 2 separate fines totalling EUR 11.5 million on the gas and electricity supplier Eni Gas and Luce (ETid-186 & ETid-187) based on unlawful promotional phone calls without data subjects' consent or despite the data subjects' objection to receiving promotional calls or without triggering special procedures for checking the public opt-out register (EUR 8.5 million) and infringements resulting from the conclusion of unsolicited contracts for the supply of electricity and gas (EUR 3 million).
-One reason for the size of the fines is because a certain degree of intent was seen in the controller's actions.
+- The Italian Data Protection Authority imposed 2 separate fines totalling EUR 11.5 million on the gas and electricity supplier Eni Gas and Luce (ETid-186 & ETid-187) based on unlawful promotional phone calls without the data subjects' consent or despite the data subjects' objection to receiving promotional calls, or without triggering special procedures for checking the public opt-out register (EUR 8.5 million) and violations resulting from the conclusion of unsolicited contracts for the supply of electricity and gas (EUR 3 million).
+One reason for the high amount of the fines is a certain degree of intent that the authority saw in the controller's actions.

-- In contrast to these isolated but rather high fines, it seems that the Spanish supervisory authority imposes more fines, but relatively moderate ones.
-However, it should be noted that the data protection violations in cases dealt with by the Spanish authority were less serious in terms of the number of persons concerned and the severity of the violations.
+- In contrast to these isolated but rather high fines, it seems that the Spanish Data Protection Authority still imposes more, but relatively moderate fines.
+However, it should be also noted that the data protection violations in cases dealt with by the Spanish authority were less serious in terms of the number of people concerned and the severity of the violations.
 The Spanish authority has also been seen to impose multiple fines against a company as soon as they are on their radar for possible violations (14 fines imposed on 10 companies).